ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

    EXTRN_MDL_SOURCE_BASEDIR_LBCS="</path/to/input_model_data/FV3GFS/grib2/YYYYMMDDHH>"
    EXTRN_MDL_FILES_LBCS=( "gfs.t18z.pgrb2.0p25.f006" "gfs.t18z.pgrb2.0p25.f012")

 On Level 1 systems, ``/path/to/input_model_data/FV3GFS`` should correspond to the location of the machine's global data, which can be viewed :ref:`here <SystemData>` for Level 1 systems.
-Alternatively, the user can add the path to their local data if they downloaded it as described in :numref:`Step %s <InitialConditions>`.
+Alternatively, the user can add the path to their local data if they downloaded it as described in :numref:`Section %s <InitialConditions>`.

 On NOAA Cloud platforms, users may continue to the :ref:`next step <SetUpPythonEnvC>`.
 On other Level 1 systems, additional file paths must be set: